osrapps/osr-console/README.md

 ## Installation

-This is a monorepo housing two projects.
-The game's library, `osrlib`, and its user interface, `osrgame`.
+This is a monorepo housing two projects: the game's library, `osrlib`, and its user interface, `osrgame`.
 For more information about each, see their respective `README.md` files.

 - [osrgame: Textual TUI for an OSR-style turn-based RPG](osrgame/README.md)
 - [osrlib: Python library for OSR-style turn-based RPGs](osrlib/README.md)